Cooper Kupp's Week 1 status uncertain after he visits specialist for hamstring injury

 A receiver visiting a specialist to check out a hamstring injury is never going to be good news.

-Rams coach Sean McVay said Kupp was still in Minneapolis but he wouldn't rule out Kupp for the opener, via Gary Klein of the Los Angeles Times.
+Rams coach Sean McVay said Monday that Kupp was still in Minneapolis but he wouldn't rule out Kupp for the opener, via Gary Klein of the Los Angeles Times.

 The Rams might be in trouble without Kupp.
 Their roster was already thin after a rough offseason as they got their salary cap in order.
 One of the reasons for hope was Kupp, the Super Bowl MVP two seasons ago.
 Without him, the Rams' top pass catchers are Van Jefferson and tight end Tyler Higbee.